mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.2.0/advanced/global-constants.md

 let constant : string => 'a
 </SyntaxTitle>

-The primitive `Tezos.constant` allows you to use a predefined constant already registered on chain.
+The primitive `Mavryk.constant` allows you to use a predefined constant already registered on chain.
 It accepts a hash in the form of a string and will require a type annotation.

 ## Using global constants

-Global constants are introduced using `Tezos.constant`.
+Global constants are introduced using `Mavryk.constant`.
 This function expects a _constant hash_, i.e. a hash that corresponds to a particular constant that was registered on network.